 Neurologic function may continue to improve for a few years after TBI, most rapidly during the initial 6 mo.

-(For an example of how to triage, diagnose, and treat head injuries in a system in which CT and specialty trauma care are used more selectively than in the US, see also the practice guideline of the National Institute for Clinical Excellence of the United Kingdom Head injury: triage, assessment, investigation and early management of head injury in infants, children and adults .)
+(For an example of how to triage, diagnose, and treat head injuries in a system in which CT and specialty trauma care are used more selectively than in the US, see also the practice guideline of the National Institute for Clinical Excellence of the United Kingdom Head injury: assessment and early management.)

 An initial overall assessment of injuries should be done (see Approach to the Trauma Patient : Evaluation and Treatment).
 Diagnosis and treatment occur simultaneously in seriously injured patients.